 Borneo is the third-largest island in the world, outlined by a spectacular coastline which makes it perfect for cruising.
 The island straddles the equator, resulting in its warm and tropical climate.
-Shores filled with tropical reefs, lively, vibrant villages inhabited by indigenous tribes and humid, tropical rainforests packed with exotic creatures all characterise the beautiful island of Borneo.
-The main cruise ship ports are gathered in the Malaysian Borneo area of the island and many cruise ships companies such as Princess Cruises, Celebrity Cruises, Fred Olsen, Azamara call there.
+Cruises to Borneo boast shores filled with tropical reefs, lively, vibrant villages inhabited by indigenous tribes and humid, tropical rainforests packed with exotic creatures that all characterise the beautiful island of Borneo.

 Kota Kinabalu, Sabah

 The gorgeous gateway city into Malaysian Borneo, Kota Kinabalu is synonymous with cool craggy mountain tops, lively streets peppered with craft and seafood markets and sensational sunsets.
 Find yourself in food heaven along your Borneo cruise as you walk through the pasar malam night market on the town’s waterfront where freshly-caught sea bream, lobster and shellfish is laid out and cooked in front of you.
 Real foodies should look out for a Sabah food tour, during which a local food connoisseur can show you where to find some of the best and most unusual local ingredients.
 Landscape fanatics will want to lose themselves the diverse ecosystem of the Mount Kinabalu Park Botanical Garden and experience the picturesque panoramic views of the city by trekking up to its soaring summit.
 Keen photographers will want to get their cameras ready for the beautiful Kota Kinabalu Mosque and train enthusiasts should jump aboard the new Borneo Railway which transports you along the bewitching coastline and through the shady jungle.